Durable Power of Attorney: What It Means and Why It Matters

 A durable power of attorney matters because it can preserve continuity when capacity changes.
 Evaheld matters because continuity depends on more than the legal instrument.
 It depends on the documents, passwords, contacts, explanations and review habits that make responsible action possible.

-Evaheld visual support for durable power of attorney
+durable power of attorney practical preparation detail

-FAQs about durable power of attorney
+FAQs about What is a durable power of attorney

 What is a durable power of attorney?